-With their candy-colored appearance, prescription drugs are misused and abused at an alarming rate in the United States.
+With their candy-colored appearance, prescription painkillers are misused and abused at an alarming rate in the United States.
 The National Institute on Drug Abuse has statistics that few people know even though 52 million people, or one in twenty, in the US above the age of 12 have used prescription drugs non-medically.
-Another alarming statistic is this: every day in the US, more than 40 people die as a result of prescription painkiller abuse.
+Another alarming statistic is this: every day in the US, more than 40 people die as a result of prescription painkillers and their abuse.

-2. The drugs that are abused most often are painkillers, tranquilizers and stimulants.
+2. The drugs that are abused most often are prescription painkillers, tranquilizers, and stimulants.
 Opioids such as Vicodin and Oxycontin are painkillers, Xanax and Valium are depressants and Concerta and Adderall are stimulants.

 3. Some of the common street names are:

-- Sstimulants: the smart drug, skippy, vitamin R, bennies, roses, black beauties, hearts, uppers and speed
+- Stimulants – the smart drug, skippy, vitamin R, bennies, roses, black beauties, hearts, uppers and speed

 4. The abuse of these prescription drugs can result in addiction.
 There are both short-term and long-term consequences to the body and mind:

 - Abuse of stimulants can cause dangerously high body temperatures, paranoia, and irregular heartbeat if taken in high doses or injected.

 - Abuse of opioids can cause nausea, drowsiness, constipation and slowed breathing if high doses are taken.

 - Abuse of depressants can cause shallow breathing, slurred speech, disorientation, fatigue, lack of coordination and seizures during withdrawal if used for long periods.